openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 Appeals to responses provided by the CoC Team itself should be handled by a different set of members than those responsible for the initial response.

-## Decision making process
+### Decision-making process for responding to incident reports

-The CoC Team uses the Cross Project Council's [Decision Making Process][decision-making].
+The CoC Team must agree on a resolution by complete, unanimous consensus.
+This means that all members involved in [handling](#handling-cases) an incident must agree on its resolution.

 [CoC]: https://code-of-conduct.openjsf.org/
 [CoC Policy]: https://github.com/openjs-foundation/cross-project-council/blob/main/conduct/COC_POLICY.md